qtile/qtile/docs/manual/hacking.rst

 1. make minor code change
 #. run appropriate test: ``pytest tests/test_module.py`` or ``pytest -k PATTERN``
 #.
 GOTO 1, until hackage is complete
-#. run entire test suite: ``pytest``
+#. run entire test suite to make sure you didn't break anything else: ``pytest``
-#. commit
+#. try to commit, get changes and feedback from the pre-commit hooks

-Of course, your patches should also pass the unit tests as well (i.e.
+#.
+GOTO 5, until your changes actually get committed

-``make check``).
-These will be run by ci on every pull request so you can see whether or not your contribution passes.
+Tests and pre-commit hooks will be run by our CI on every pull request as well so you can see whether or not your contribution passes.

 Coding style
 ============